dma-enav/EPD/README.md

-# e-Navigation Enhanced INS #
+# e-Navigation Prototype Displays #

 ## Introduction ##

-ee-INS (e-Navigation Enhanced Integrated Navigation System) is an ECDIS like application for demonstrating possible e-Navigation services.
+EPD (e-Navigation Prototype Display) is an ECDIS like application for demonstrating possible e-Navigation services.

+This project contains two module, EPD-Ship and EPD-Shore each focusing on various services from the point of view of the Ship and of the Shore control center.

 The application is in Java and uses OpenMap(tm) for presenting geospatial information, and as a JavaBeans(tm) component framework.